mtimjones/7drl/README.md

-# 7drl
+# 7drl ("The Forest")

 This repo contains the source code for a Seven Day Rogue Like entry called "The Forest."
+This is a quick attempt at a roguelike in a short time (not sure if it will be fun or not).

 # Task List